-Numerous agencies, organisations and groups have direct and indirect interests in the management of land and water resources in the Port Phillip & Western Port region.
+Numerous agencies, organisations and groups have direct and indirect interests in the management of natural resources in the Port Phillip & Western Port region.
 In terms of expertise and resources, this presents tremendous problem-solving opportunities.
 In terms of decision-making, it highlights complex relationships and sometimes competing interests.
+Helping the region’s land, water and biodiversity managers work together is therefore important work.

-Thus, helping the region’s land, water and biodiversity managers work together is important work.
-Below is a list of some of the region’s major stakeholders, with a description of the roles it is anticipated they may take in helping implement the strategy.
+Below is an outline of some of the region’s key stakeholders and roles it is anticipated they may take in helping implement the Regional Catchment Strategy.

 The Port Phillip and Western Port region is the country of the Bunurong, Wurundjeri and Wadawurrung people.
 They have lived in and been connected to the land, water, plants and animals of this area for tens of thousands of years.